Huotes/CommitMaker/README.md

 There are three kinds of people: those who can count and those who can’t.

 They once made a Chuck Norris toilet paper, but there was a problem-- It wouldn't take shit from anybody.

+Chuck Norris roundhouse kicks don't really kill people.
+They wipe out their entire existence from the space-time continuum.